Yxwww/yuxi-site/posts/redux.md

 ---
 title: What I learned from using redux
 description: Redux transformed the way I build applications.
-Here is what I learned after using it for several years, and also why I think you don't need it.
+Here is what I learned after using it for several years.
 tags: JavaScript, Redux, Learning
 published: 2023-06-06
 image: capybara_wood_working.png
 incomplete: true
 ---

 Alongside the Functional Programming (FP) Paradigm, Redux has significantly impacted my journey in programming.
 Around the year 2016, I was searching for an architecture to build web applications.
-React wasn't widely adopted at the time, and it mainly focuses on building components and rendering.
+React wasn't widely adopted at the time and its main focus was on building components and rendering.
 I was seeking an architecture that could effectively manage the state of an application.

-The primary challenge I was trying to solve back then was scaling a startup's frontend stack.
-I had issues maintaining and reasoning about the data flow and the state of the application.
-I reviewed a bunch of Object-Oriented design patterns, and picked up the JS design patterns book.
-Unfortunately, I didn't go with any of the design patterns as they all felt too anecdotal.
+The primary challenge I faced was scaling a startup's frontend stack.
+I had issues maintaining and reasoning about the data flow and the state of the existing stack.
+I reviewed a bunch of Object-Oriented design patterns and picked up the JS design patterns book.
+Unfortunately, none of the design patterns resonated with me as they all felt too anecdotal.
 That's when I discovered Redux.

 The last time I delved into anything closely resembling FP was during a university course on Programming Paradigms, where I learned and came to appreciate Haskell.
 It felt mathematical and outlandish compared to Java or Python, mainly due to how logic is composed instead of being managed through inheritance.
 It's not the most intuitive solution you would find when designing software, but you can't argue with the results it produces.
 The learning curve is steep when getting started; however, the difficulty scales much better than traditional OO inheritance.